So you’re traveling for work (or fun), and you are still trying to get a good workout in.

 - How to Do Yoga in a Hotel Room

 These are the exact type of workouts we build for our 1-on-1 Coaching clients, busy business travelers like you that are trying to get fit even while living out of hotel rooms and airports!

 Here is the famous 20-Minute Hotel Room Workout:

 First, start with a warm-up (to get your core temperature up and muscles loose).

 Do one exercise right after another – this should take you probably 3-4 minutes.

 Next set your watch/laptop for 15 minutes and do as many full circuits as possible in that time frame, using PERFECT FORM for each repetition.
 Try to move from each exercise to the next without stopping.

-I’ve also split the workout into three levels – beginners should start at level 1 until they feel comfortable enough to advance to levels 2 and 3.
+I’ve also split the workout into three levels – beginners should start at Level 1 until they feel comfortable enough to advance to Level 2 and 3.